Eyelid Lumps & Lesions

 - You will visit the clinic a few days or weeks before the date of your surgery to have a preoperative consultation with me.
-In addition to examining the lesion(s) I will ask you questions about your current and past health, and will need to know about any allergies you may have, medications you are taking (including over the counter products e.g. Aspirin, Indomethacin, Voltarol, Ibuprofen, Diclofenac, and whether or not you smoke.
+In addition to examining the lesion(s) we will ask you questions about your current and past health, and we will need to know about any allergies you may have, medications you are taking (including over the counter products e.g. Aspirin, Indomethacin, Voltarol, Ibuprofen, Diclofenac, and whether or not you smoke.

 - The surgery is usually performed under local anaesthesia (a tiny needle is inserted in the skin around the lesion and local anaesthetic solution is injected).
 For patients who are anxious a light sedative can be given intravenously by an anaesthetist.
 This acts very quickly but also wears off very quickly after the surgery.
 For patients who are very anxious about surgery around their eyes a very short general anaesthetic can be arranged in hospital.

 - If you are unsure of the names of any medications, bring them with you.
 You will be told whether or not to stop any medications at this preoperative clinic visit.
 For example, if you are taking aspirin-containing medicines or anticoagulants, they may need to be temporarily withdrawn or reduced in dose for two weeks before the procedure.
 This will need to be discussed with your GP to ensure that it is safe to withdraw these medications for your surgery.
 If you can, try to stop smoking at least six to eight weeks prior to surgery.